Ku'emanu Heiau

 Department of Parks and Recreation, County of Hawaii, 1982

-• Stone water basin: May have been used for bathing or rinsing off after ocean activities
+Stone water basin may have been used after ocean activity

 Frequently Asked Questions